logion-network/logion-collator-prototype/README.md

-# Logion Collator Node
+# Logion Collator Node Prototype

-This project contains logion's collator node.
+This project contains logion's collator node prototype.

 This project is originally a fork of the
 [Substrate Cumulus Parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template/tree/a04589bc06143080982345acdf17635c4118fe48).